terra-campaigns/unsettled/directory/Deverain/Indigo.md

 {% include header_directories.md %}
 {% comment %}
 `=map(this.images, (x) => "![im|200](" + x + ")")`
+- _Mirror World_: Everything seemed okay at first, but now you are sure of it, the world

+inside the mirror is different.
+The side glances, the shifting of places, it is undeniable.
+When you first start to notice, roll 2d6.
+If the total is higher than your max HP, take the new result.

+- _Criss-Cross Meat Sauce:_ Legs cross while standing, sitting, or walking.
+Yet you find that this is more efficient than your standard posture.
+Add d4 to DEX.
 {% endcomment %}

 > You owe an outstanding debt to a member of the nobility and carry their Signet Ring, which serves as proof of their protection and your obligation.
 This ring was stolen.